adamwan-nexplore/intro-to-software-design-nxp/README.md

 What is software design?

-Whag is Object Oriented Programming?
+What is Object Oriented Programming?

 - Everything is a class
 - Everytime assigns values (attributes) to a class to create an object